Britain's Premier 'Magic Mushroom Explorer' Says Shrooms Could Change the World

 "One of the definitions of [a class A drug] is that it has no medical therapeutic application," he says.
 "That's patently wrong."

-He says the onus on the state is to provide information to adults about psilocybin and other substances, not to criminalise people for their use.
-Soon, he believes, magic mushrooms will become more accepted in society, and eventually decriminalised.
-People will be allowed to use grow kits to cultivate mushrooms in their homes, and "revitalisation centres" will offer people a safe place to have a psilocybin experience.
+He says the onus on the state is to provide information to adults about psilocybin and other substances, not to criminalize people for their use.
+Soon, he believes, magic mushrooms will become more accepted in society, and eventually decriminalized.
+People will be allowed to use grow kits to cultivate mushrooms in their homes, and "revitalization centers" will offer people a safe place to have a psilocybin experience.

 It took Simon more than a decade of effort to get his first psilocybin book published, so I ask him why he goes to such lengths for so little financial reward.